-- In a medium sized skillet placed over a medium heat, melt the cooking fat, add the mushrooms and saute for 2 to 3 minutes, or until soft.
+- In a medium-sized skillet placed over medium heat, melt the cooking fat, add the mushrooms and sauté for 2 to 3 minutes, or until soft.

 - Lightly grease loaf pan with additional cooking fat and fill it with the meat mixture.
 Place in the oven and cook for approximately 15 minutes.

 - Meanwhile, in a small bowl, combine ketchup, honey and Worcestershire sauce to make the sauce for the top of the meatloaf.